 Open Burning is permitted from October 15 to April 15.

-Changes have been made to the way burning is regulated on Bowen Island.
+Changes have been made to the way Burn Permits are issued on Bowen Island.
+To receive a Burn Permit, these steps must be followed:

 Types of open burning